Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

 \subsection{Related works}

-\paragraph{Online statistical inference for model parameters in SGD} The asymptotic distribution of averaged stochastic gradient descent (ASGD) is first given in \cite{ruppert1988efficient} in \cite{polyak1992acceleration}.
-Since then, there has been a rapid growth of interest recently in conducting statistical inference for model parameters in stochastic gradient algorithms. \cite{chen2016statistical} proposed two online estimators (plug-in and batch-means) in constructing estimators of limiting covariance matrix of ASGD, of which \cite{zhu2021online} extended the batch-means to overlapped batches. \cite{fang2018online} proposed a perturbation-based resampling procedure to conduct inference for ASGD. \cite{su2018uncertainty} proposed a tree-structured inference scheme to construct confidence intervals. \cite{lee2021fast,lee2022fast} generalized the results in \cite{polyak1992acceleration} to a functional central limit theorem and proposed an online inference procedure called random-scaling for smooth objectives and quantile regression, respectively.
+\paragraph{Online statistical inference for model parameters in SGD} The asymptotic distribution of ASGD is first given in \cite{ruppert1988efficient} and \cite{polyak1992acceleration}.
+Since then, there has been a rapid growth of interest recently in conducting statistical inference for model parameters in stochastic gradient algorithms. \cite{chen2016statistical,chen2024online} proposed two online estimators (plug-in and batch-means) in constructing estimators of limiting covariance matrix of ASGD, of which \cite{zhu2021online} extended the batch-means to overlapped batches. \cite{fang2018online} proposed a perturbation-based resampling procedure to conduct inference for ASGD. \cite{tang2023acceleration} studies a momentum-based variant of SGD. \cite{su2018uncertainty} proposed a tree-structured inference scheme to construct confidence intervals. \cite{wen2023online} studies online inference for tensors. \cite{lee2021fast,lee2022fast} generalized to a functional central limit theorem and proposed an online inference procedure called random-scaling for smooth objectives and quantile regression, respectively.